 In addition, blockchains do not allow for a gradual adoption.
 Once introduced, they offer very limited possibilities to step back as they do not have a default process to support the deletion of transactions.

 There can be issues for the implementation of the data protection principles under Article 5 GDPR and data protection by design and default pursuant to Article 25 GDPR, as is discussed in section 4 of these guidelines.
-The controller should analyse thoroughly whether the use of a blockchain will allow them to comply with data protection law.
-In particular, regarding the application of the principles of minization and storage limitation, and the effective exercise of rights like erasure and rectification
+Controllers should analyse thoroughly whether they comply with data protection law when using a blockchain.
+In particular, controllers must ensure the application of the principles of data minimisation and storage limitation, and the effective exercise of data subjects’ rights like erasure and rectification.

-Moreover, the use of decentralized technologies may trigger different compliance risks and risks to individuals' rights and freedoms due potential international transfers, multiple stakeholders, new processing operations for maintenance of blockchain system, allocation of responsibilities, and governance and management issues.
+Finally, the use of decentralised technologies may trigger different compliance risks and risks to individuals' rights and freedoms due to potential international transfers, multiple stakeholders, new processing operations for maintenance of blockchain system, allocation of responsibilities, and governance and management issues.

 Context and Scope of Application